 First, a little backstory.
 I was a concert fiend growing up.
-I adored live music and cannot even begin to quantify the shows I have attended.
-I have seen everything from Pink Floyd to a slew of nameless dive-bar bands.
-Somewhere in my house is an old shoe box filled to the brim with ticket stubs.
-I fell in love with the whole experience, from the musky smell of sweaty crowds to the rickety booths of overpriced t-shirts.
+I adored live music and cannot begin to quantify the shows that I have attended.
+I have seen everything from Pink Floyd to dive-bar nobodies.
+Somewhere in my house is an old shoe box filled with ticket stubs.
+I fell in love with the whole experience, from the sweaty crowds to the overpriced shirts.
 I got good at it too.
-I knew all the traffic shortcuts, the best parking lots, best after-show diners, the whole shtick for a hundred venues across several states.
-I was proud of that persona and often took stock of a closet full of “I was there” apparel.
+I knew all the traffic shortcuts, the ideal parking lots, the best after-show diners, the whole shtick for a hundred venues across multiple states.
+I was proud of that persona and often flaunted my “I was there” apparel.

-The most exciting shows for me were the hard rock performances.
-I dove into mosh pits and could stomp and punch with the best of them.
+The most exciting shows for me were the hard rock concerts.
+I dove into mosh pits and could kick and punch with the best of them.
 I held my own at Godsmack shows and bloodied my face at a White Zombie concert.
 The outings were cathartic, a fantastic release of pent-up energy.

 Then came Lollapalooza 96.

-For hours, I pushed my way through a sea of churning people.
-The Shaolin Monks and Screaming Trees were easy going, I just weaved my way through the peripheral gaps.
+Over the course of several hours, I pushed my way through a vast sea of churning fans.
+The Shaolin Monks and Screaming Trees were easy going, I just weaved through the peripheral gaps.
 During Rancid and The Ramones, I was able to slip through several F2 pits for a better position.
-I tried again when Soundgarden hit the stage, but several fans had the same idea, so the final push was decent at best.
+I tried again when Soundgarden took the stage, but several fans harbored the same idea, so the final push was decent at best.
 But, I had accomplished my mission.
 I was in prime pit territory for the mystery act, about 20 people back from the monstrous stage.

 Let me repeat that.
 I was in prime pit position for Rage Against the Machine.
 For anyone needing an explanation, let’s just put it like this: say you’re a casual boxer, just doing it for the exercise and a bit of fun.
 You may get knocked around from time to time, but it’s nothing you can’t handle.
 Then, one day, you’re getting ready for a casual spar, and Mike Tyson steps into the ring.
 That is a Rage pit.
 I had never experienced one, and I had no intention of doing so.

-But alas, the crowd was packed in like a can of sardines.
+But alas, the crowd around me was packed tighter than a can of sardines.
 Naturally, I began to panic.
 I tried to work my way free, but the nearest waterfall (crowd-surfing exit) was 20 people away.
 I was trapped.
 The guy pinned next to me saw my mounting anxiety and realized what was going on.
 At that moment, we had the following conversation.